November 15, 2018

 And yet giants like Apple or Google do not shy away from the practice of outsourcing large chunks of their work to IT companies in India and other parts of the world.
-That’s not all—the most recent data about outsourcing for big players I found says that 94% of Fortune 500 companies outsource work for one of their core products.
+That’s not all—the most recent data about software development outsourcing for big players I found says that 94% of Fortune 500 companies outsource work for one of their core products.
 And because of the low costs, they usually choose Asian countries to do so.

 That doesn’t mean that outsourcing will work for everyone.
 It just means that it apparently works for most of Fortune 500 companies, but your business may and probably does have very different needs than they do.

-Here at Monterail, part of my role as marketer is to collect feedback and insights from our (potential) clients—people just like you, who want their product to become meaningful, thus their desire to allocate their funds wisely when it comes to development.
+Here at Monterail, part of my role as marketer is to collect feedback and insights from our (potential) clients—people just like you, who want their product to become meaningful, thus their desire to allocate their funds wisely when it comes to custom software development.
 Based on my own research and interviews, I can tell you that there are many different reasons why companies ultimately decide to outsource: